- An online shop – the information might include goods being sold and a shopping cart.

 Variables declared using

 const are called “constants”.
 They cannot be changed.
 An attempt to do it would cause an error:

 When a programmer is sure that the variable should never change, he can use

 const to guarantee it, and also to clearly show that fact to everyone.

 There is a widespread practice to use constants as aliases for difficult-to-remember values that are known prior to execution.

-Such constants are named using capitals and underscores.
+Such constants are named using capital letters and underscores.